JohnTorgerson/sql_challenge/README.md

 ### Credits and Special Thanks

-* Tom Lenzmeier for sharing a name concatenation;
+* Tom Lenzmeier for sharing a name concatenation technique
 * Thanks to Sanoo Singh for inspiring me to practice subquery method